Relintai/pandemonium_engine_docs/03_usage/15_scripting/02_groups.md

 The fields at the bottom allow you to add new groups or filter nodes in the second and third columns.

-Note:
- Any node name that's greyed out means the node was added to the group
-          in a different scene and you cannot edit it here.
+Note: Any node name that's greyed out means the node was added to the group in a different scene and you cannot edit it here.
 This happens on scene instances in particular.

 ### Using code

 You can also manage groups from scripts.
 The following code adds the node to which you attach the script to the `guards` group as soon as it enters the scene tree.

-gdscript GDScript

 ```
 func _ready():